PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

-# Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a real time webservice.
+# Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a real time inference

+For this scenario we will explain 2 different approaches:

+* Life-cycle management with Azure Machine Learning and Azure DevOps Repos
+* Life-cycle management with Azure Machine Learning, Azure DevOps Repos and Azure DevOps Pipelines

-## Life-cycle management with Azure Machine Learning and Azure DevOps
+## Life-cycle management with Azure Machine Learning and Azure DevOps Repos

+This life cycle is based on the following tasks:

+_Development Stage_

+Step 1 - The notebook is developed and tested in a "dev" environment, the code should be build using the Azure Pipelines concept that can be seen in [Create Pipelines](../Documents/Orchestrate-ML-With-Pipelines.md) and the deployment code should also follow the instructions that can be seen here [Deploy real-time machine learning services with Azure Machine Learning](../Documents/Deploy-Real-Time-Service.md)

+<<<<<<<< Explain which steps >>>>>>>>>>>>>>>

+Step 2 - Once all the code is properly tested, it should be archived in a git repository.
+In this tutorial, we are considering Azure DevOps Repos as the Git Repository but others can be used.
+For more details on how to do this step can be found in [Integrating Azure ML notebooks with Git](../Documents/Integrating_AzureML_notebooks_with%20Git.md).

+_Migrate to another environment stage_

+Step 3 - The migration of the code to a new environment is a very simple task, it consists of cloning the repository from previous Step 2, into the new environment.
+More details can be seen in [Clone and Run a Notebook](Documents/Clone-and-Run-a-Notebook.md).

+_Deploy the model as a real time inference in the new environment_

+Step 4 - Once the code as been added to the new environment

+## Life-cycle management with Azure Machine Learning, Azure DevOps Repos and Azure DevOps Pipelines

 1. The first task is to be able to version control the models.
 Now, the code generated, like the Python notebooks or scripts can be easily versioned controlled in GitHub/DevOps repositories and this is the recommended approach, but in addition to the notebooks and scripts you also need a way to version control the models, which are different entities than the python files.
 This is important as data scientists may create multiple versions of the model and very easily lose track of these in search of better accuracy or performance.
 Azure Machine Learning provides a central model registry, which forms the foundation of the lifecycle management process.
 This repository enables version control of models, it stores model metrics, it allows for one-click deployment and even tracks all deployments of the models so that you can restrict usage, in case the model becomes stale or its efficacy is no longer acceptable.
 Having this model registry is key as it also helps trigger other activities in the lifecycle when new changes appear or metrics cross a threshold.